 Unfortunately, 60% of American adults do not consume adequate amount of this mineral.1 If you do not consume enough of these magnesium-rich foods, a supplement may be beneficial.
 Some populations need magnesium supplementation due to certain medications or health conditions.
 In either case, it’s always best to talk to your health care professional to determine if magnesium fits into your daily supplement regimen.

 Nature Made offers a variety of calcium and magnesium supplements in tablet and softgel forms to suit your needs, as well as different sensory forms to please your taste buds!
-Nature Made Calcium Adult Gummies and VitaMelts® are two delicious ways to get your daily dose of calcium.
-Calcium + D3 VitaMelts® are fast melting tablets that simply dissolve right on your tongue with no water and come in a creamy raspberry flavor.
-Both are convenient and tasty ways to take your calcium each day!
+Nature Made Calcium Adult Gummies are a delicious and tasty way to get your daily dose of calcium each day!

 Potassium, another key mineral, helps to support the balance and distribution of fluids in the body.
 Potassium is important for maintaining the body’s pH balance, nerve transmission, muscle function, and helping to control the activity of heart muscle.† The recommended intake for potassium is 4,700 mg/day for adults.5 Good food sources of potassium include leafy green vegetables, vine fruit such as tomatoes, cucumbers, zucchini, eggplant and pumpkin, and root vegetables.